Roberto Cocco

 Roberto Cocco (born May 16, 1977) is an Italian super middleweight Muay Thai kickboxer and boxer, fighting out of Dojo Miura in his home town of Turin, Italy.
 He is a former three time I.S.K.A. kickboxing world champion and one time World Kickboxing Network (W.K.N.)
-Thai-boxing world Champion.
+Thai-boxing world champion.

-Biography / Career
+Life and career

-Roberto started learning martial arts aged six in his home town of Turin.
+Cocco started learning martial arts aged six in his home town of Turin.
 He began with Judo but would soon progress to kickboxing despite initial attempts by his parents to discourage him.
 Through his teen years he attended several competitions in full contact kickboxing and boxing winning the Italian title at amateur level.
 In 1995 he started to learn Thai-boxing under coach Marco Franza and would turn pro not long after.
-In 2001, after picking up a number of victories on the domestic scene or across the border in France, Roberto had his first shot at a major title.
+In 2001, after picking up a number of victories on the domestic scene or across the border in France, Cocco had his first shot at a major title.
 He faced Carlos Heredia for the I.S.K.A. world title, winning a decision victory after twelve rounds – something Cocco was not used to, having usually faced opponents over three to five rounds.

-As a new world champion, doors opened for Roberto and he found himself in position for more honours; defeating Stephan Mbida to claim the W.P.K.C. intercontinental belt, and then going across to São Paulo, Brazil to unify the I.S.K.A. and U.W.K.F. world titles.
+As a new world champion, doors opened for Cocco and he found himself in position for more honours; defeating Stephan Mbida to claim the W.P.K.C. intercontinental belt, and then going across to São Paulo, Brazil to unify the I.S.K.A. and U.W.K.F. world titles.
 Throughout 2003, Cocco would defend his I.S.K.A. belt for the second time and win the W.K.N. world title by defeating Carlos Heredia once again, this time only taking one round as opposed to twelve, in a TKO victory.

 In 2003 he signed with the recently created SuperLeague, defeating Foad Sadeghi by knockout in his organizational debut in Vienna.
-By joining the promotion Roberto would face a much stiffer rate of competition, with many of his rivals European and world champions with plenty of fight experience.
+By joining the promotion Cocco would face a much stiffer rate of competition, with many of his rivals European and world champions with plenty of fight experience.
 He found this out to his cost when he faced Joerie Mes in his next SuperLeague match, losing by KO in the fourth round.
-Between 2003 and 2006 (when the promoted ceased to exist), Roberto had a losing record with SuperLeague, good wins against Foad Sadeghi and Moises Baptista De Sousa tempered by a number of defeats, finishing with a 2 and 7 record with the promotion.
+Between 2003 and 2006 (when the promoted ceased to exist), Cocco had a losing record with SuperLeague, good wins against Foad Sadeghi and Moises Baptista De Sousa tempered by a number of defeats, finishing with a 2 and 7 record with the promotion.
 He had some success on other circuits, however, defeating Roberto Castro in 2005 to claim the W.A.K.O.
 Pro world title.